The Skilled Nursing Facility Value-Based Purchasing (SNF VBP) Program

 - Earn incentive payments based on their performance.

-All SNFs paid under Medicare’s SNF Prospective Payment System (PPS) (PDF) are included in the SNF VBP Program.
+All SNFs paid under Medicare’s SNF Prospective Payment System (PPS) are included in the SNF VBP Program.
+Participation in the SNF VBP Program does not require any action on the part of SNFs.

 SNF VBP Program Funding